 When professionals work to move and fix lead pipes, the lead scales inside of the lines can be knocked loose.
 Secondly, as soon as an old lead is moved, tiny hairline cracks form that will leak in the near future.
 New pipes have also been found to react with a preexisting lead fixture and leach the metal in drinking water.

 How Long Will a Lead Water Service Line Changeover Take?

 While jobs like these may have taken days at a time in the past, lengthy water line replacements are no more.
 Residents working with capable and qualified water main contractors often see a lead water service line job completed in just one work day.
 The paperwork and permitting involved with the process is the more time-consuming side of things.
 However, an experienced water main contractor can easily work on the paperwork in the background, while simultaneously gathering materials, and setting up a work schedule.
 The conditions on and near your property will have some impact on installation time, but this should be minimal.

 Balkan is the NYC water service line expert – our industry professionals will be glad to speak with you and come up with a plan for pipe replacement that suits your needs.
 We understand the imperative nature of safety and personal health when it comes to you and your family.
 Because of this understanding, we will always work actively to come up with solutions that suit budget, time, and other personal constraints and allow for the job to be completed as soon as possible.
-Contact Balkan Plumbing today if you suspect your home may still have lead piping.
+Contact Balkan Sewer And Water Main today if you suspect your home may still have lead piping.
 We’ll team up with you to get an action plan put into place to make your household a safer home.